cyberbotics/webots-doc/reference/camera.md

 So this mode is costly in terms of performance!
-Reducing the resolution of the cameras and using a `fieldOfView` which minimizes the number of activated cameras helps a lot to improve the performances if needed.
+Reducing the resolution of the cameras and using a `fieldOfView` which minimizes the number of activated cameras helps a lot to improve the performance if needed.

-When the camera is spherical, the image returned by the `wb_camera_get_image` or the `wb_camera_get_range_image` functions is a 2-dimensional array (s,t) in spherical coordinates.
+When the camera is spherical, the image returned by the `wb_camera_get_image` function is a 2-dimensional array (s,t) in spherical coordinates.

 Let `hFov` be the horizontal field of view, and let `theta` be the angle in radian between the `(0, 0, -z)` relative coordinate and the relative coordinate